mcarvin8/xml2json-disassembler/README.md

 const handler = new JsonToXmlReassembler();
 await handler.reassemble({
-  jsonPath: "test/baselines/HR_Admin",
+  filePath: "test/baselines/HR_Admin",
   fileExtension: "permissionset-meta.xml",
   postPurge: true,
 });
 ```

 Reassemble all of the JSON files in a directory into 1 XML file. **Note:** You should only be reassembling JSON files created by the `XmlToJsonDisassembler` class for intended results.
-The reassembled XML file will be created in the parent directory of `jsonPath` and will overwrite the original file used to create the original disassembled directories, if it still exists and the `fileExtension` flag matches the original file extension.
+The reassembled XML file will be created in the parent directory of `filePath` and will overwrite the original file used to create the original disassembled directories, if it still exists and the `fileExtension` flag matches the original file extension.

 ## Logging